Memphis vs. East Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Tigers have been favored by 5.5 points or more three times this season and covered the spread in one of them.

-- Memphis has eclipsed the over/under in 37.5% of its opportunities this year (three times over eight games with a set point total).
+- Memphis' games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

-- Memphis is 3-4 against the spread and 5-3 overall in games when it records more than 24 points.
+- Memphis is 3-4 against the spread and 5-3 overall this season when the team puts up more than 24 points.

 - Find the latest spread and moneyline odds for Memphis at SISportsbook.